Syndication

 834

-Tracking with self-signed subscribe tokens
+Tracking with self-signed Subscribe tokens

 Viewing statistics

-With your API Secret found on the Dolby.io Dashboard, you can use the Analytics API to query information based on your viewer's tracking ID and other information.
+With your API Secret found on the Dolby.io dashboard, you can query information based on your viewer's tracking ID and other data using the following REST APIs: